Joss Stone: Early life

 Joscelyn Eve Stoker was born on 11 April 1987 at Buckland Hospital in Dover, Kent, and spent her teenage years in Ashill, a small village near Cullompton in Devon.
 She is the third of four children born to Wendy (née Skillin) and Richard Stoker.
-Her father owns a fruit and nut import–export business; her mother worked as Stone's manager until October 2004.
-Stone made her first public appearance at the Uffculme Comprehensive School—which she attended—in Uffculme, Devon, with a cover version of Jackie Wilson's 1957 song "Reet Petite".
+Her father owns a fruit and nut import–export business Western Commodities; her mother worked as Stone's manager until October 2004.
+Stone attended the Uffculme Comprehensive School, in Uffculme, Devon, where she first performed with a cover version of Jackie Wilson's 1957 song "Reet Petite".
 Stone has dyslexia and left school at age sixteen with three GCSE qualifications.
-"It wasn't that I was stupid.
-I'm just a little bit dyslexic and I wasn't very academic.
-I'm more artistic", she says.

 Stone grew up listening to a wide variety of music including 1960s and 1970s American R&B and soul music performed by such artists as Dusty Springfield and Aretha Franklin.
 As a result, she developed a soulful style of singing like her idols.
 "My first CD that I owned was Aretha Franklin: Greatest Hits.
 And I saw the advert on TV and it was just like little clips of her songs.
 I had no idea who she was—I was only like 10 so.
 I said, 'Oh yeah, that looks really good', so I wrote it down and I said to my mum, 'Can I have that for Christmas?'
 So she told my friend Dennis, who always gets me good music anyway, and he got that for me.
 So that was one of my first albums that I loved."
 She would later tell MTV News: "I kind of clicked into soul music more than anything else because of the vocals.
 You've got to have good vocals to sing soul music and I always liked it ever since I was little."